gerus9/popular-movies-2/README.md

-# Popular Movies, Stage 1
+# Popular Movies, Stage 2

 ## Project Overview
-This project shows a list of movies, which can be filtered by popular or top rated
+This project shows a list of movies, which can be filtered by popular or top rated or favorites-

 ## Why this Project